 Visit a coffee plantation

 The tour of the plantation was fascinating.
 They show you the complete process of coffee manufacturing from growing the seed to roasting the beans.
 I had no idea that so much work went into making coffee.
-I now have a deeper appreciation for the sweet nectar.
 A coffee plant there can take 3-7 years before it is ready to be used!
 I left the tour with a much deeper appreciation of coffee.

 Where to go after Boquete